The social network’s defense of President Trump has cost them.

 Although Facebook CEO Mark Zuckerberg has acknowledged his company’s role in geopolitics—from Russia’s misinformation campaign prior to the 2016 U.S. presidential election to serving as a platform for inciting ethnic cleansing in Myanmar in 2018—it is the company’s recent defense of President Trump that is prompting businesses to halt ad buys.

-The Wall Street Journal reported on Saturday that Disney has joined an international list of more than 1,200 small businesses and multinationals to boycott Facebook as part of the Stop Hate for Profit campaign.
-The initiative is led by organizations including the National Assocation for the Advancement of Colored People, Free Press, Sleeping Giant, and the Anti-Defamation League.
+The Wall Street Journal reported on Saturday that Disney has joined an international list of more than 1,200 small businesses and multinationals to engage in an advertising boycott against Facebook as part of the Stop Hate for Profit campaign.
+The initiative is led by organizations including the NAACP, Free Press, Sleeping Giant, and the Anti-Defamation League.

 “The goal of #StopHateForProfit is to compel Facebook to get serious about curtailing the spread of racism and bigotry across its network,” says Free Press Senior Director of Strategy and Communications Timothy Karr, noting the coalition has issued 10 recommended next steps.
 “The company has a long history of promising to do more, followed by little to no action or enforcement.”

-Trump’s May 29th comments following the death of George Floyd in Minneapolis police custody is at the core of the corporate boycott.
+Trump’s comments following the death of George Floyd in Minneapolis is at the core of the corporate advertising boycott.
 While Twitter hid the content for “glorifying violence,” Trump’s words remain intact on Facebook:

 Although Trump claims ignorance of the origins of the “looting…shooting” phrase, according to NPR, its origins date back to 1967 when a Miami police chief uttered the words and said he didn’t mind being accused of “police brutality.”

 To be clear, hate speech, even inciteful speech, is a fundamental American right.
 Facebook has done nothing illegal by keeping the president’s comments online.
 The First Amendment prohibits government censorship of speech unless it presents a “clear and present” danger.
-What we are seeing here is a backlash against the president among a large swath of the citizenry and the private sector.
+What we’re seeing is a backlash against the president among a large swath of the citizenry and the private sector.

 “As a free expression organization, we are wary of granting [Facebook] too much power to moderate public speech,” she says.
 “But as we have examined in our two reports on the subject [Faking News and Truth on the Ballot], and as we have seen in our ongoing work to support writers and journalists in defending against online abuse, the deleterious effects of hateful speech and disinformation can also ultimately distort and silence meaningful online discourse.”

-The Facebook boycott represents an international reckoning: advertising on a platform where racism, hate speech, and misinformation run unchecked is bad for business.
+The Facebook advertising boycott represents an international reckoning.
+Advertising on a platform where racism, hate speech, and misinformation run unchecked is bad for business.
 One could argue that the boycott was inevitable.
 Marketers are now judging Facebook unsafe just as some did when cutting financial ties with Breitbart News several years ago.

 In 2016, Kellogg boycotted the alt-right, pro-Trump news outlet—run at the time by former Trump advisor Steve Bannon—after it published a series of inflammatory articles including a misogynistic piece on birth control and female attractiveness.